 The fourth block includes a review of your career experience.
 This needs to be honest, but don’t worry about periods of time without a position.
 That is not important here.
 You should go back about 10 years or so, but include relevant jobs.

 The last block should include education, certificates, memberships, any professional competencies, and whatever else you bring to the table.
 Keep the main qualifications in mind here.
+A membership with NEDonBoard, the UK professional body for non-executive directors and board members and your attendance at one of the NEDonBoard courses will demonstrate your motivation and commitment to a NED career.

 Lastly, make sure your non-exec CV is presented with good grammar, an edited appearance, and if printed, that it is on professional paper.
 These days CVs and applications are often in email or online form, so make sure that the CV is clearly laid out and reader friendly for viewing on a computer.
 Then make sure to diffuse it to the relevant decision maker.
-And again, network, network, network.